You will pay your normal tuition/fees to your home campus.

 Find Your NSE Office

-Campus Location - Durham is a small New England college town, just 20 minutes away from Atlantic beaches and the small picturesque seaside city of Portsmouth, NH.
+Campus Location - Durham, NH is a small New England college town, just 20 minutes away from Atlantic beaches and the small picturesque seaside city of Portsmouth, NH.
+We offer free regional bus system to all UNH students.
 Boston, MA is one hour to the south, Portland, ME one hour to the north.
 Both are accessible by public transportation.

-Helpful Information - Course flexibity is required as no class can be guaranteed.
+Helpful Information - Course flexibility is required as no class can be guaranteed.
+All exchange students must have a declared major!
 For more information, including a full list of closed or restricted courses, students considering applying to UNH should please visit our incoming student site: http://www.unh.edu/nse/incoming-students

 Independent studies, internships, study abroad are all closed.
 Upper-division courses are closed in: accounting, business administration, chemistry, economics, communication, hospitality management, marketing, psychology, social work, and studio art.
 Please see our incoming student website for a more extensive listing. http://www.unh.edu/nse/incoming-studentsLimitations